That Wilkin Boy: Principal characters

 The brown-haired rambunctious 17-year-old main protagonist who's a popular student at Midville High School.
 He's steady with his girlfriend Samantha (see below), which is a source of trouble for her father Sampson.
 Bingo also leads his pop rock group The Bingoes—he's the lead vocalist and plays lead guitar.
 He also plays sports for Midville High School.
-Bingo was eventually revealed to be the cousin of "Jughead" Jones.
+Bingo was eventually revealed to be the cousin of Forsythe "Jughead" Jones.
 This is ironic, as he is really more like Archie: clumsy, accident prone, and highly interested in dating.
 However, he remains faithful to only one girl, Samantha.
 The fact that their fathers never get along, and that Sampson is prejudiced against him for his clumsiness and perceived lack of traditional "male strength", is an obstacle in their relationship.